The Little Black Devil (LBD)

 He is…

-A sort of a dog that takes charge of the situation.
-He is somewhat mischievous and unless he respects you, he will not really care about your commands.
-You should be firm with him all the time, and yet be gentle and kind.
+A dog that takes charge of the situation.
+He is somewhat naughty, and if he respects you, he will care about your commands.
+It would be best if you were firm with him all the time and yet gentle and kind.
 It’s like being a parent of an errant child.

 Just one thing

-Schipperke puppies have a tendency to snap at people who disrespect them.
+Schipperke puppies tend to snap at people who disrespect them.
 So they are not suitable for a house with small children.
-Bring them home when your kids are old enough to know how to treat dogs.
+Bring them home when your kids are old enough to treat dogs.

-Schipperkes are a very healthy breed of dog with a high life expectancy of 13 to 15 years.
-They may be small, but are strong and rugged.
-However, even these dogs are known to suffer from certain health issues such as…
+Schipperkes are a very healthy dog breed with a life expectancy of 13 to 15 years.
+They may be small but are solid and rugged.
+However, even these dogs suffer from specific health issues, such as…

 And while…